mikeydevelops/advent-of-code/readme.md

 ### Logging in

-After you have installed the dependencies, you have to provide session key for the application to be able to work properly.
+After you have installed the dependencies, if you want to receive additional information in the cli, like day title and questions for each part, you have to provide session key for the application.
 Follow the steps bellow to get your session key.

 1. Visit https://adventofcode.com
 2. After the site has loaded, press `F12` or `CTRL+SHIFT+I` on your keyboard.